 Romna

-Beach notes that the variety does not appear to be worthy of the attention of fruit growers in New York except possibly where superior hardiness is a prime requisite.
+Beach (1905) notes the variety "does not appear to be worthy of the attention of fruit growers in New York except possibly where superior hardiness is a prime requisite."

 Tree

-Moderately vigorous to vigorous.
+Beach (1905): Tree moderately vigorous to vigorous; comes into bearing rather young and yields good crops biennially; hardy.
 Branches short, stout, curved, crooked, and drooping.
-Form spreading, drooping, and flat.
+Form spreading, drooping, flat.
 Twigs short to medium, straight, moderately slender to stout, with large terminal buds; internodes medium to long.
 Bark brown, somewhat tinged with red, streaked with grayish scarf-skin; slightly pubescent near tips.
 Lenticels scattering, small to medium, roundish or oval, slightly raised.
 Buds moderately small to very large and prominent, broad, very plump, acute, free or nearly so, scarcely pubescent.

 Fruit